smarthomeNG/plugins/alexa/README.md

 by providing an smarthomeNG-embedded service-endpoint where alexa can send its recognized voice-commands/directives to.

-please this for a basic understanding: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-the-smart-home-skill-api this plugin provides two features:
+this plugin provides two features as described here: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-the-smart-home-skill-api
 - *AWS lambda skill adapter* - the shipped `aws_lambda.js` does 1:1 forwarding of alexa requests to ...
-- *device cloud* - service-endpoint provided by smarthomeNG
+- *device cloud* - service-endpoint provided by smarthomeNG, called by the lambda skill adapter

 # Alexa Skills Setup
 - https://developer.amazon.com/edw/home.html#/skills/list